-- 3.5.3.1.
-If private security is to be used at the project site, the company shall develop and implement due diligence procedures to prevent the hiring of company security personnel and private security providers who have been convicted of or credibly implicated in the infringement of human rights, breaches of international humanitarian law or the use of excessive force. - 3.5.3.2.
-If public security forces will be present at the project site, the company shall make a good faith effort to determine if public security personnel providing security have been convicted of or credibly implicated in the infringement of human rights, breaches of international humanitarian law or the use of excessive force.
+3.5.3.1.
+Prior to hiring private security, the company shall develop and implement due diligence procedures to prevent the hiring of company security personnel and private security providers who have been convicted of or credibly implicated in the infringement of human rights, breaches of international humanitarian law or the use of excessive force.